Draggha/pickdrasil-mithril/readme.md

 # What is this?

-This is a tree view component written for mithril.js and its name is pickdrasil-mithril.
+This is a tree view component written for mithril.js.

 # Usage information